Madame X Tour: Tardiness backlash and cancellations

 Madonna's tardiness was widely criticized.
-In Las Vegas, she took the stage at 12:30am when the concert was scheduled to start at 10:30pm; she then told the audience: "A queen is never late."
+In Las Vegas, she took the stage at 12:30 am when the concert was scheduled to start at 10:30 pm; she then told the audience: "A queen is never late."
 This was met with backlash from fans, who demanded a refund and deemed her attitude "condescending and alienating."
 A man from Florida named Nate Hollander went as far as to file a class action lawsuit against Madonna after the Miami concert he planned to attend was pushed back by two hours to accommodate the singer's tardiness.
 "Ticketholders had to work and go to school the next day, which prevented them from attending a concert that would end at around 1:00 a.m.", the lawsuit read.
 Hollander then attempted to obtain a refund for the three entrances he had purchased but was unsuccessful.
-Due to the singer's late appearance for the February 5, 2020, concert in London, the show went over the Palladium's 11pm curfew, causing the venue to pull the curtains down on the concert.
+Due to the singer's late appearance for the February 5, 2020, concert in London, the show went over the Palladium's 11 pm curfew, causing the venue to pull the curtains down on the concert.
 The final song, "I Rise", was performed with the lights and Madonna's microphone switched off.
 She claimed it was "5 minutes past our 11:00 curfew" and accused the venue of trying to "censor" her and of "pulling down the metal fire curtain that weighs nine tonnes."
 The venue denied having used the fire curtain, but did not directly comment on the show being cut short.
 Madonna then posted a video on Instagram showing her swearing from behind the curtain, before eventually returning to perform "I Rise".

 Following the cancellation of the last North American concert, the singer took to Instagram and talked about the "indescribable" pain caused by an injury: "As I climbed the ladder to sing 'Batuka' on Saturday night in Miami I was in tears from the pain of my injuries [...]
 With every song I sang, I said a prayer that I would make it to the next and get thru [sic] the show [...]
 However this time I have to listen to my body and accept that my pain is a warning I want to say how deeply sorry I am to all my fans."
-After several cancellations due to the recurring injury, the tour ended abruptly three days before its planned final date, after the French government announced a ban on gatherings of more than 1,000 people to curb the spread of COVID-19 in the midst of the ongoing pandemic.
+After several cancellations due to the recurring injury, the tour ended abruptly three days before its planned final date, after the French government announced a ban on gatherings of more than 1,000 people to curb the spread of COVID-19 in the midst of the pandemic.